TokenEx/Conversion-Sample-Files/README.md

 ### Response File
-**Description:** This is the file that you will send to us with the data to Tokenize.
+**Description:** This is the file that we will return you.
 The file will contain your unique identifier as well as a success flag and the token.
 If the success flag is "N", then there will be a human readable error message in place of the token.

 **Format:** CSV